How a small-school lineman turned himself from ‘the guy with the gut’ into an NFL prospect

 “I tried to learn how to play center on my own in my backyard,” Meinerz said.

-When gyms opened up, Meinerz trained at NX Level with Brad Arnett, a Whitewater alum who trains many NFL players, including the Wisconsin-native Watt brothers.
+When gyms opened up, Meinerz trained at NX Level with Brad Arnett, a Whitewater alum who trains many NFL players, including the Watt brothers, Wisconsin natives.
 They started with a “postural assessment,” Arnett said, strengthening and stretching his ankles and hips.

 “You’ve got to dot your I’s and cross your T’s with him, because whatever you tell him he’s going to do,” Arnett said.
 “He’s very inquisitive.
 He asks great questions.
 He’s what makes this job easy.
 Ninety percent of what you deal with guys is effort.
 That was never a problem for Quinn.”